Last modified: Tue Nov 27 2018 08:44:20 GMT+0100 (CET)

 - Delete Organisation: Use this option for deleting organisation.

-- Manage My Own Events: The second option, gives its users rights to create, modify or delete their own events, but they cannot publish them.
+- Manage My Own Events: The second option, gives its users the rights to create, modify or delete their own events, but they cannot publish them.

 - Manage Organization Events: Allows users to create events or modify and delete events created by a member of their organisation.